Deadball Era Research Committee

 The DEC publishes its newsletter, The Inside Game, four times a year.
 Past issues are available here.

-We also try to meet informally in Hot Springs, Arkansas, for a "Boiling Out" in honor of a traditional spring training regime followed a century ago.
-The most recent Boiling Out was held in March 2010 in Hot Springs, Arkansas.
+We occasionally meet for an informal session in Hot Springs, Arkansas, for a "Boiling Out" in honor of a traditional spring training regime followed a century ago.
+The most recent Boiling Out was held in March 2010.

 - John McMurray (Chair)